rcmolina/MaxDuino/README.md

 http://www.va-de-retro.com/foros/viewtopic.php?t=5541

+* V1.34 alias "EEPROM version".
+Now blocks can be directly read/written from EEPROM.Also logo can be copied to eeprom using #define option.
+	After that, you can select option for loading logo directly from EEPROM.. this saves 512 bytes in the sketch.
 * V1.33 Blocks for manual REW/FF expanded from 10 upto 20, used as circular buffer.
 On Oled screen prints upto 99 blocks, overflowing to 00.
 Selecting a block in pause mode traverse last 20 blocks.
 * V1.32 Deprecated old pskipPause.
 New block2A pause control managed in menu.